landawn/mi-erp/README.md

 ---

-### Plan A: based on 20 backend developers in one month.
+### Plan A: based on 20 backend developers in one month

 #### Day 1–2 (2 working days) — Schema & table design